-From the Admin console Home page, go to AppsSAML apps.
+From the Admin console Home page, go to AppsWeb and mobile apps.

-- Click a cloud application that shows Provisioning On after the app name.
+- Click a SAML cloud application that shows Autoprovisioning On in the Details column.

 - Do one of the following: